johnnymast/redbox-scan/README.md

 First of all if you don't have composer installed you can find it [here](https://getcomposer.org/) follow the instructions and don't get intimidated in fact its really really easy to install.

 In the this sample i will assume you have composer installed (on any machine).
-Go to your package root (where composer.json is located) and execute the following command.
+Go to the package root (where composer.json is located) and execute the following command.

 ```bash
 $ composer install  --no-dev